 Besides, the quality of butternut squash also greatly affects the storage of this vegetable.
 Therefore, you should choose the butternut squash according to the criteria that I mentioned above.

 When going to the market or supermarket, you often come across many big butternut squashes.
 People often cut them into pieces, wrap food wrap for retail.
 However, such butternut squash pieces are certainly not as fresh as butternut squash in their original state.

 The butternut squash that has been will become moldy quickly.
 Therefore, I will tell you very simple but effective ways to store it, which can keep for a few months without spoiling.

 Storing food by cooking is no longer a strange method for many people.
 However, for butternut squash, this method is most effective only when you follow the steps below:

 Stage 1: Preparing

-Make sure you have butternut squash for storage, a blender, some food containers with lids.
+Make sure you have butternut squash, a suitable variety of blenders, and some food containers with lids.

 Stage 2: Cooking

 Wash the outer skin, peel the butternut squash, remove the seeds and cut into bite-sized pieces (about 2 inches).

 Step 2: Steaming Or Baking The Butternut Squash